AlessandroB96/Travela/README.md

 # TRAVELA

 # Description
 * This project intends to provide a desired trip location itinerary for the user.
 That information will then display the Hotels, Restuarants, Attractions, and ratings   for multiple locations using information obtained from external APIs.
-The APIs that we used are google Maps API & The Stripe API
+The APIs that we used are google Maps API & The Stripe API.

+** Features included in the App:**

 # Technology Used